humanbydefinition/code.textmode.art/docs/introduction.md

 The renderer operates in two passes:

-1) Draw pass *(offscreen)*: your drawing commands emit instances that are flushed into a special framebuffer with five color attachments *(MRT)*.
+1) Draw pass *(offscreen)*: your drawing commands emit instances that are flushed into a special framebuffer with three color attachments *(MRT)*.
 Each attachment encodes a different piece of per‑cell information.
 2) Conversion pass *(onscreen)*: a conversion shader reads those attachments plus the font atlas to draw the final glyphs aligned to the grid.

 ### Render pipeline at a glance